jagrvargen/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 6. print_line.c - draws a straight line in the terminal.

 7. print_diagonal.c - draws a diagonal line on the terminal.

+8. print_square.c - Prints a square, followed by a new line.